cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 }
 ```

-You are using a `map` of `PlayerIno` only for performance reasons.
-In the end, because the v2 genesis takes a list and not a map, you need to do a conversion.
+This uses a `map` of `PlayerIno` only for performance reasons.
+Because the v2 genesis takes a list and not a map, you need to do a conversion.
 Add a helper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/winning_players_builder.go#L55-L61]
 func PlayerInfoMapToList(all *map[string]*types.PlayerInfo) []*types.PlayerInfo {